dotnet/AspNetCore.Docs/aspnetcore/fundamentals/hosting.md

 ---

-When setting up a host, you can provide `Configure` and `ConfigureServices` methods.
+When setting up a host, you can provide [Configure](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilderextensions.configure?view=aspnetcore-1.1) and [ConfigureServices](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilder.configureservices?view=aspnetcore-1.1) methods.
 If you specify a `Startup` class, it must define `Configure` and `ConfigureServices` methods.
 For more information, see [Application Startup in ASP.NET Core](startup.md).
 Multiple calls to `ConfigureServices` append to one another.
 Multiple calls to `Configure` or `UseStartup` replace previous settings.

 ## Host configuration values

-`WebHostBuilder` provides methods for setting most of the available configuration values for the host, which can also be set directly with `UseSetting` and the associated key.
-When setting a value with `UseSetting`, the value is set as a string (in quotes) regardless of the type.
+[WebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilder) provides methods for setting most of the available configuration values for the host, which can also be set directly with `UseSetting` and the associated key.
+When setting a value with [UseSetting](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilder.usesetting), the value is set as a string (in quotes) regardless of the type.

 ### Capture Startup Errors